percona/k8spxc-docs/docs/update_manually.md

-# How to upgrade Percona XtraDB Cluster manually
+# How to carry on low-level manual upgrades of Percona XtraDB Cluster

 Percona Operator for MySQL based on Percona XtraDB Cluster supports upgrades of the database management system (Percona XtraDB Cluster) starting from the Operator version 1.1.0.
-The Operator 1.5.0 had automated such upgrades with a new upgrade strategy called [Smart Update](update.md#automatic-upgrade).
+The Operator 1.5.0 had automated such upgrades with a new upgrade strategy called [Smart Update](update.md#more-on-upgrade-strategies).
-Smart Update automates the upgrade process and still provides the user full control over updates, so it is the most convenient upgrade strategy.
+Smart Update automates the upgrade process while giving the user full control over updates, so it is the most convenient upgrade strategy.

 Still there may be use cases when automatic upgrade of Percona XtraDB Cluster is not an option (for example, you may be using Percona XtraDB Cluster with the